FAST & AFFORDABLE COMMERCIAL AND STRATA ELECTRICAL SERVICES

 Improper Modifications

-Instead of investing in a new wiring system for their home, many homeowners will perform their own modifications on existing knob and tube systems.
+Instead of investing in a new wiring system for their home, many homeowners will perform their modifications on existing knob and tube systems.
 These modifications are often unsafe and can lead to severe electrical hazards.
 Splicing, masking, and DIY connections are all examples of potentially unsafe modifications that can be performed on knob and tube wiring systems.
 If your home is equipped with a knob and tube system, a professional electrician can help replace it with a safe and efficient modern system.

 were-the-good-guys-side